Apprenticeship units

 • be free from contractual funding restrictions

-How eligibility will be confirmed
+How eligibility has been confirmed

 Why eligibility is limited initially